Korean Mapo Tofu

 I also add a bit of coconut sugar to the sauce.
 Sugar is not always added in Chinese mapo tofu.
 However, it is commonly used in Korean cuisine to round out spicy and savory flavors.

 Adding green bell peppers is also unique to Korean mapo tofu.
 I like to include them for their crunchy textural contrast, and for its mild pepper flavor.

 Chicken broth is then poured in to loosen up the so far thick paste of a sauce.
 While water is an acceptable alternative, the chicken broth does add rich and complex flavor to this dish.

 Korean mapo tofu is definitely milder than authentic Chinese mapo tofu.
 To add a sharper kick of spice, I like to stir in slices of long red hot pepper.
 They also give the dish a nice pop of color.
 Alternatively, you could add a couple whole dried chili peppers.

 Toward the end of the cook time, a cornstarch and water slurry is stirred in.
 It helps to slightly thickens the sauce and keep the tofu and other ingredients well-coated for flavorful bites.

 Toasted sesame oil is finally drizzled into the sauce at the very end.
 Although subtle, it adds a mild nutty flavor.

 Vegetarian option: Replace the pork with finely chopped shiitake mushrooms.
 Omit the oyster sauce.
 Use water or vegetable broth instead of chicken broth.

 What kind of tofu to use in mapo tofu?

 The more common types of tofu are silk, soft, firm, and extra firm tofu.
-Soft tofu is usually the tofu of choice for mapo tofu.
-I decided to use firm tofu in this recipe since I don’t always have soft tofu at my local grocery store.
-I also find that firm tofu can more easily infuse flavors from the sauce.
+Silken tofu is usually the tofu of choice for mapo tofu.
+While I recommend using silken or soft tofu for this recipe, firm tofu also works.

 You may also like: